You are moving into a new house, that is exciting! While your stay may only be temporary, you should feel as comfortable and safe as possible.

-Accidental damage - Most content insurance policies wont cover you for accidental mishaps or breakages to glassware, ceramics or sanitary fixtures.
+Accidental damage cover - Most content insurance policies won't cover you for accidental mishaps or breakages to glassware, ceramics, or sanitary fixtures.
 This might be a good idea if you have young children, or if you yourself are particularly clumsy (like me).
-Your brand new flat screen might thank you as it'll fall under these insurance products.
+Your brand-new flat-screen might thank you as it'll fall under these insurance products.

-Portable items- You can also take out optional cover for the accidental loss or damage of portable items that you take out of the home, such as camera or jewellery.
-Portable items with a high value such as mobile phones and sporting equipment will be need to be specified separately to cover its replacement value and receive the sum insured.
+Portable items- You can also take out optional cover for the accidental loss or damage of portable items you take out of the home, such as cameras or jewelry.
+Portable items with a high value such as mobile phones and sporting equipment will need to be specified separately to cover their replacement value and receive the sum insured.

-There are many insurance companies, so finding the right insurance policy that suits your lifestyle and budget can take time and plenty of research.
-You can also reach out to an insurer and get an insurance quote and some general advice, or read up on a financial services guide.
+Many insurance companies find the right insurance policy that suits your lifestyle and budget can take time and plenty of research.
+You can also reach out to an insurer, receive a contents insurance quote or a look through their PDS (product disclosure statement), or read up on a financial services guide.

 While there is a great sum of inclusions for contents insurance, there are also some exclusions you should be aware of before making your decision, which includes: